SuperCollider CLASSES

 You must call this when finished recording or the output file will be unusable.
 Cmd-. while recording has the same effect.

 Get/set the number of channels (int) to record.
-Is automatically set to the value of ServerOptions: -numOutputBusChannels when booting the server.
+By default this is set to 2 (stereo) but can be increased to record soundfiles with many more channels.
 Must be called before prepareForRecord.

 Get/set the header format (string) of the output file.
 The default is "aiff".
 Must be called before prepareForRecord.